 - Substitutes virtue with luxury and self-care.

 Politics in late modernity has become about the group and luxury/self-care.
 It loses its moral purpose and its political form.
 It becomes an empty shell of marketisation and the largely pointless counter-movements to such marketisation.
 It doesn’t produce a revolutionary subject because such a subject would require a sense of collectivity.
-The working class never becomes a class-for-itself, because collective concepts like class have been substituted with somewhat groupist terms like ‘the many, not the few’, or ‘the 99%, not the 1%’.
+The working class never becomes a class-for-itself, because collective concepts like class have been substituted with exclusive “groups”.
 Almost nothing is left of collective alternatives to liberalism, like some kind of working class-led, civic-republican socialism.
 Subjects’ only option seems to be to switch between charismatic worshipers of luxury like Macron and charismatic worshipers of the group like Le Pen.
 The collective appears lost.
 Virtue appears lost–though vice is all too often dressed up as virtue, preserving the carcass of ancient virtue through modern hypocrisy.
 The dystopia isn’t on its way.
 The dystopia is already here.
 We live in it.
 And it has a name.